For Schools

 IMG_9960.jpg__PID:c56612b7-1242-4030-b4d2-2db8ffae6d01

-The Aqualibrium challenge is used for schools outreach by NGOs, professional institutes and educational organisations across the world.
-It is also popular with teachers who use the Aqualibrium challenge to support learning and enrichment in the classroom.
+The Aqualibrium Challenge is used for school outreach events by NGOs, professional institutes and educational organisations across the world.

 For school competitions, students are given a basic demonstration of the competition and then work in groups to find their best network designs.
 No prior knowledge is required and even primary school kids love this challenge!